pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/analyzer-viz-api.md

 1. Printing of scrolled charts shrinks them to fit, breaking their aspect-ratio.
 2. Printing does not reflect custom configurations.
+3. The Analyzer property used to configure a custom color palette, `chart.series.colors`, is not supported for new visualizations and, currently, there is no direct counterpart.

 ## Changing the visualization format of stock visualizations.